cqparts/cqparts/docs-sphinx/tutorials/component-index.rst

     >>> find(a='one', b='two')(length=50)  # creates an instance
     <SomeThing: length=50.0 @0x7fdfb28f4510>

-This is great for uplling in a *component* with a registered *part number*.
+This is great for finding a *component* class with a registered *part number*.

 Using :meth:`find` with criteria that is not unique will raise an exception::